Brittany lost 43 lbs*

 The turning point

 Fast-forward to me raising my son, Cooper, and daughter, Quinn, while working full-time as a teacher.
 I couldn’t recognize myself.
 I was happy with my life and my family, but I wasn’t happy with who I was as a person.
 One day last year, I was on Instagram and saw side-by-side transformation photos of a woman on WW, and I was astonished and intrigued at the same time.
 I went straight to ww.com to read more about how the program works.
-I found a WW Studio in my area, and attended my first Wellness Workshop the next night.
-I was blown away by the positive energy in the room, and my Wellness Coach was very sweet and encouraging.
+I found a WW Studio in my area, and attended my first WW Workshop the next night.
+I was blown away by the positive energy in the room, and my WW Coach was very sweet and encouraging.

 My first steps